Eucalyptus in Dreamtime Myth Meaning & Symbolism

 The Tale of Eucalyptus in Dreamtime

-Before the rivers knew their paths, before the sun had learned its daily arc, [the world](/myths/the-world “Myth from Tarot culture.”/) was soft and unformed, a canvas of shadow and potential.
-This was the Alcheringa, the Dreaming.
+Before the rivers knew their paths, before the sun had learned its daily arc, the world was soft and unformed, a canvas of shadow and potential.
+This was the Alcheringa, the Dreaming culture.").
 In this time of becoming, the Ancestral Beings walked.
 Among them were the Wandjina, who painted the clouds with their breath, and the great Rainbow Serpents, who carved the valleys with their mighty coils.

 But there was a silence on the land.
 A deep, aching thirst.
 The earth was dry, its spirit parched.
 The first people, newly formed from the clay and starlight, huddled in the scant shade, their bodies fevered, their spirits low.
 They knew not the secret of water, nor the solace of cool, fragrant shade.